The people who meet and help the Doctor in Doctor Who

 : Well I do my best.

 - Eldritch Abomination / Humanoid Abomination: It's one of the more understated ones and yet probably the most powerful in the series.
-Never mind that it's a piece of mechanics complex enough to develop a consciousness, throughout its only appearance it repeatedly and calmly punches holes in the Time Lock around the Time War.
+Never mind that it's a piece of mechanics complex enough to develop a consciousness, or that the Time Lord Council refers to it as The Galaxy Eater, throughout its only appearance it repeatedly and calmly punches holes in the Time Lock around the Time War.
 As a reminder, this is the same barrier that's strong enough to (mostly) seamlessly contain the full might of the Daleks, Time Lords, and every other Eldritch Abomination they brought with them.

 - Empathic Weapon: A weapon of mass destruction (she could destroy galaxies) with a conscience.